-Metformin is excreted into human breast milk.
+Metformin is excreted in human breast milk.
 No adverse effects were observed in breastfed newborns/infants of mothers treated with metformin alone.
-However, in humans, in the absence of data concerning passage of glibenclamide into breast milk, and in view of the risk of neonatal hypoglycaemia, this medicinal product is contraindicated in the event of breast-feeding.
+However, in the absence of data concerning passage of glibenclamide into breast milk, and in view of the risk of neonatal hypoglycaemia, this medicinal product is contraindicated in the event of breast-feeding.